 Taking Care of Yourself During Your Period

-You may notice signs that your period is coming for a week or two before it starts.
+You may notice signs that your period is coming for a week or 2 before it starts.
 Most of these signs go away soon after each period begins.
 You may have some, all, or none of the signs listed below.

 Your breasts may swell and hurt.
 To ease your discomfort, try these tips:

 Hug a heating pad or soak in a warm bath.

 Try cold packs.

 Wear a firm bra that fits correctly when your breasts are swollen.

 Talk to your parents if your breasts still hurt.

 You may feel pain or cramps in your lower abdomen and even in your lower back.
 This happens when the muscles of the uterus tighten to help shed its lining.
 You can soothe the pain several ways:

 Hold a hot water bottle or heating pad over the cramp zone.